sameenawan/taskmanagers/readme.md

-I used some outside sources to help me create this project, i used some suggestions from tutorials from bizBiscuit.com management systems for functionality and user interface stuff.
+I used some outside sources to help me create this project and looked at laracasts.com tutorials too.
+I used some suggestions from tutorials from bizBiscuit.com management systems for functionality and user interface stuff.